 We aim to further invest in information technology infrastructure and to apply data analytics, cloud computing and mobile internet technologies in areas such as marketing and sales, customer services, product innovation and risk control in order to support our business, with a focus on the integration of finance and technology.
-We will continue developing our three major platforms: "ICBC Mall", "ICBC

-Mobile" and "ICBC Link".
+We will continue developing our three major platforms: "ICBC Mall", "ICBC Mobile" and "ICBC Link", and a series of new platforms, including "ICBC Turing", "ICBC Premier Chain" and "ICBC Nebula".
 We intend to use the technology at our disposal to gain more insight into our customers' demands, to increase our business and risk management capabilities and effectiveness, to strengthen dynamic risk assessment and real time alert controls and to develop an integrated platform combining online and offline services for our customers.
-For example, on 8 November 2019, we announced that we had officially released ecosystem ("ECOS") in Beijing.
+For example, on 8 November 2019, we announced that we had officially released ECOS in Beijing.
 Based on the construction of ECOS, we have reorganised the business structure and set up a new system of intra-group product consolidation, information sharing, process coordination and channel synchronisation.
+We have advanced ESOS and have already developed two core IT infrastructure platforms in-house to deal with all the core operations of ICBC, providing safe and stable financial services to over 700 million individual customers and nearly 9.70 million corporate customers, with the system availability always above 99.99 per cent.
 Centring on customers, we will actively push forward the transformation of the customer development concept to "serving the broadest customer base", provide customers with low-cost, highly efficient and individualised services.
 We will also rely on ICBC Mobile, ICBC Link, ICBC Mall API open platform and ICBC Finance Cloud Platform for cross-sector cooperation, to construct "Finance Plus" hotspot scenarios and build an open, cooperative and win-win financial ecosphere.
 Following the FinTech development trend, we intend to comprehensively lay out in advanced technology areas such as artificial intelligence, blockchain, cloud computation, big data and internet of things.
 Technology empowerment will be further highlighted to develop a digital ICBC.
 The ECOS project will be completed and an "all-customer, full-channel and omni-product" new ecosystem framework set up.
 Collaboration between technology and business will be enhanced and capacity of agile and iterative development will be improved.
 The intelligent bank strategy will be carried out in depth and the primary online integrated service platform will be further developed to promote intelligent customer marketing, operation management and risk control online.